Criminal hackers are now going after phone lines, too

 Cybercriminals are claiming to be part of infamous hacking groups like Fancy Bear

-Based on interviews with experts responding to these attacks, as well as a ransom note provided to NPR, attackers have falsely claimed to be part of well-known hacking groups such as Russia's Fancy Bear, which was tied by security firms to 2016 U.S. election interference activities, and REvil, a now infamous criminal ransomware group.
+Based on interviews with experts responding to these attacks, as well as a ransom note provided to NPR, attackers have falsely claimed to be part of well-known hacking groups such as Russia's Fancy Bear, which security firms had connected to 2016 U.S. election interference activities, and REvil, a now infamous criminal ransomware group.
 Liska notes this is a popular tactic to convince victims that their tormentors are legitimate and make them more likely to pay.

 "They are adopting names of well-known threat groups in the hopes of inspiring more fear," he says.